The Difference Between 「ようだ」 and 「みたいだ」

 彼、もう帰ったみたい。

-The reason is simple: both expressions can be used in similar ways.
+Learners often get confused because both expressions can be used in similar roles.

 彼は来ないようだ。